fieldtrip/website/development/git.md

 #### Basic concepts

-##### push, pull, clone
-git lives on two level
+git usually lives on two levels:

 1. on your local computer
 2. on a remote server

+#### push, pull, clone

-Both contain a full repository of the whole code.
+Both your local computer and the remote server contain a full copy of the whole repository.
 The basic idea is that you make some changes on your local copy and then send them to the remote server.
 Sending changes to a remote repository is called [pushing](http://git-scm.com/docs/git-push) and receiving changes from a remote repository to your local machine is called [pulling](http://git-scm.com/docs/git-pull).
 The first time that you want to copy a complete repository from a remote server to your local machine, you need to [clone](http://git-scm.com/docs/git-clone) the repository.

-##### commit
+#### commit

 Your local repository is a complete repository of the whole source code.
 As such, you can modify some files (or even adding some files) and then include these changes to the local repository.
 This procedure is called [commit](http://git-scm.com/docs/git-commit).
 The changes that are committed to your local repository are called **commits**.

-##### branch, merge
+#### branch, merge

 One of the most powerful features of git is the idea of [branching](http://git-scm.com/book/en/Git-Branching): *Branching means you diverge from the main line of development and continue to do work without messing with that main line*.
 So, from your local repository, you can create a new branch, make some changes, commit them.
 If you are happy with the changes, you can [merge](http://git-scm.com/docs/git-merge) your new branch with the main development line.
 Branches are very flexible because they allow you to develop new features without compromising the main repository.
 You can easily switch between the main branch (often called **master**) and experimental branches.

-##### Main commands
+#### Summary of the main commands

-To recap, the main commands that you'll need here ar
+To recap, the main commands that you'll need are:

 * **clone** to create a new local repository based on a remote repository
 * **push** to send your local changes to the remote repository